zacharyr0th/website/public/articles/digital-gold.md

 Rather than hold onto, for example, the Turkish Lira or South African Rand and have their spending power decline non-trivially, many have fled to BTC, USDT, or other cryptocurrencies that enable pseudonymous, secure transfers of value and opportunities for capital appreciation.
 Cash is king, and USD is cash; everything else is priced against and dependent upon it.
 When compared to USD, you don't want your national currency to rise in value because it takes more of your currency to buy the same amount of USD.

-The Turkish Lira has lost 99.9% of its value since 2018.
+The Turkish Lira has lost most of its value since 2018.

 ![usd-try](/images/usd-try.webp)

 The South African Rand has experienced extreme volatility over the past decade.
 ![usd-zar](/images/usd-zar.webp)

-Bitcoin holders have outperformed everyone over the past decade other than maybe [Jensen Huang](https://www.instagram.com/commuter.ny/p/C71tPJgpmgw/).
-Bitcoin's low was $0.0041 when someone spent 10,000 BTC on two pizzas totalling [$41](https://economictimes.indiatimes.com/markets/cryptocurrency/bitcoin-pizza-day-and-the-rise-of-crypto-commerce/articleshow/110321112.cms?from=mdr#:~:text=Laszlo%20Hanyecz%2C%20a%20programmer%20and,most%20expensive%20pizza%20purchase%20ever.) on May 22, 2010, and the all-time high was recently $108,077.
+Bitcoin holders have outperformed everyone over the past decade with a low of $0.0041, when someone spent 10,000 BTC on two pizzas totalling [$41](https://economictimes.indiatimes.com/markets/cryptocurrency/bitcoin-pizza-day-and-the-rise-of-crypto-commerce/articleshow/110321112.cms?from=mdr#:~:text=Laszlo%20Hanyecz%2C%20a%20programmer%20and,most%20expensive%20pizza%20purchase%20ever.) on May 22, 2010, and an all-time high of $108,077.
 ![btc-to-usd](/images/btc-usd.webp)

 USD holders in shambles.